 - Pestle and mortar — we like this H&S pestle & mortar set made with solid granite

-If you’re hang drying your lavender
+If you’re hang drying your lavender to make DIY Dried Lavender

 - Twine or twist ties — we like this Kinglake Gardening Twine